 • Open Settings

-• Scroll down, press System
+• Scroll down, tap on System

-• Multiple Users
+• Tap on Multiple Users

-• Enable Multiple Users
+• Tap on the switch to Enable Multiple Users

-• Add User
+• Tap on Add User

 Tap Install Available Apps